 However, for the sake of being able to say any ordinal number you could ever want, let’s go over the rest!

-How to say spanish ordinal numbers
+How to say Spanish ordinal numbers

 Larger Ordinal Numbers

-Just like with the cardinal numbers, numbers 11-20 are really irregular, but afterwards, you can use the same formula to create any number.
+Just like with the cardinal numbers, numbers 11-20 are really irregular, but afterward, you can use the same formula to create any number.
 Here is a list of every ordinal number from 11th – 1,000,000th.

 - 11th – undécimo / décimoprimero / décimo primero